 - Intellectual Property, Trademark Protection and Unfair Business Competition – including infringement, theft of trade secrets, covenants not to compete

-- Insurance Coverage and Claims – including multi-party captive insurance programs, professional liability indemnity cover, cyber insurance, reinsurance policies and treaties
+- Insurance Coverage and Claims – including coverage and claims related matters, multi-party captive insurance programs, professional liability indemnity cover, cyber insurance, and reinsurance policies and treaties

 - Electronic Discovery – including retention policy, preservation, collection and production requirements and methodologies